chrisdone/website/posts/hell.markdown

 * Use a faithful Haskell syntax parser.
 * It’s better that way; you get re-use.
 * It has no imports/modules/packages.
-* It doesn't support recursive definitions, but can use `fix` to do so.
+* It doesn't support recursive definitions, but you can use `fix` to do so.
 * It supports basic type-classes (Eq, Ord, Show, Monad), which are needed for e.g. List.lookup and familiar equality things.
 * It does not support polytypes.
 That’s a kind of abstraction and not needed.
 * It use all the same names for things (List.lookup, Monad.forM,